ErnstBas/ErnstBas/README.md

 - 👋 Hi, I’m Bas Ernst
-- 👀 I’m interested in Web development, Machine Learing and NLP
+- 👀 I’m interested in web development, data analysis and NLP
 - 🌱 I’m currently learning part-time towards a BSC in Computing and IT at the Open University (UK)
 - 💞️ I’m looking to collaborate on socially relevant projects related to democracy, diplomacy and culture
 - 📫 How to reach me www.linkedin.com/in/basernst/